-This protects your social security number, so that you do not have to enter it online as you engage to do business with other companies (standard in many online contracts).
+This protects your social security number.
+You do not have to enter a SSN online as you do business with other companies (standard in many online relationships and profiles).

-Plus, as you begin to organize and run your own business, you will rapidly find a large number of benefits to the write offs and tax deductions of legitimate business expenses that you will incur in the course of doing business, which can include but will not likely be limited to:
+As you begin to organize and run your own business, you will find a large number of benefits in write-offs & tax deductions of legitimate business expenses that you will incur in the course of doing business, such as:

 - Your monthly internet expenses